oroochristopher-stack/bank-customer-risk-segmentation/README.md

 ## Data Reconnaissance
 Table list: loan_data, v_hardened_loans
+the scripts/ should be run in numerical order.

 Total Raw Records: 32,581.
 ## 3 SQL Analysis *
 The following analysis was performed: